How to eat 4/9 of a pizza: Best Of Four -- A -Strategy

-The claimed $\frac{4}{9}$ of the whole pizza can be proven by calculating an appropriate average out of these strategies: Summing up the guaranteed outcome of $\frac{3}{2}$ times the pure \fb, $2$ times the $S$-on-$W$ strategy and one outcome of \mfb{B} yields:
+The claimed $\frac{4}{9}$ of the whole pizza can be proven by calculating an appropriate average out of these strategies: Summing up the guaranteed outcome of $\frac{3}{2}$ times the pure \fb, $2$ times the \fb-strategy plugged into the whole pizza and one outcome of \mfb{2} yields